The Healing Kitchen

 INGREDIENTS:

-¼ c organic pine nuts
+¼ c organic vegetable stock

-1 organic shallot, quartered
+1 T organic tamari

-2 T organic parsley
+2 T organic rice wine vinegar

 INSTRUCTIONS: